identity-com/sol-did/open-questions.md

 In a DID like did:solid:abcde, the DID method identifier is the abcde.

-The recommendation is that DID methods identifiers are cryptographically derivable from the user's public key, but not equal to it.
+~~The recommendation is that DID method identifiers are cryptographically derivable from the user's public key, but not equal to it.
 I don't want to rush the decision of how this is calculated, but it may depend on what can be done cheaply on chain.
 My initial suggestion would be a hash function like base58(sha256(sha256(publicKey))) (Similar to bitcoin).
 Or base58(sha3(publicKey)) (similar to ethereum).
-Do you have any thoughts there?
+Do you have any thoughts there?~~

-We can also choose to create DIDs off chain and pass them as an input to the DID program constructor, but generating on-chain from a pubkey would be "neater".
+~~We can also choose to create DIDs off chain and pass them as an input to the DID program constructor, but generating on-chain from a pubkey would be "neater".~~

+EDIT: After thinking about this, I suspect on Solana, we may have to relax the rule: "DID method identifiers are cryptographically derivable from the user's public key, but not equal to it".
+The reason is (please correct me if I'm wrong), Solana has no concept of an on-chain "registry", where data can be stored by the smart contract (i.e. program).
+Rather, pointers to any existing on-chain data need to be passed to the program as input accounts.

+This means that, if a DID Document for "did:solid:x" is stored in account A, the DID resolver program needs to be passed account A when resolving.
+(In fact, resolution itself will happen off-chain by first i) retrieving the data in account A from a solana node, then ii) resolving it via the DID program running on the client.)

+This means that the client needs to be able to determine the account address A from the DID "did:solid:x".
+A non-reversible hash function like the one described above will therefore not work.
+We could use a reversible transform to convert x into A but I don't think that gives us much benefit.
+So the most likely solution is to simply use the public key / address A as x.

 ## DID Creation